 12.)
 Boys Like Girls – Boys Like Girls (2006)

 Though it was released in 2006, I didn’t stumble upon this album until freshman year of high school.
 A good friend at the time told me I had to listen to this band.
 We had silent study hall together so we spent the time passing notes instead of doing actual homework.
-We would draw doodles of flowers, play tic-tac-toe, gossip, and scrawl song lyrics on each other’s notebooks, binders, and basically anything else we could get our hands on.
+We would draw doodles of flowers, play tic-tac-toe, gossip, and scrawl song lyrics on each other’s notebooks, binders, and anything else we could get our hands on.
 She wrote a lot of Boys Like Girls lyrics on my notebooks, and I liked the words.
-When I finally looked them up on iTunes I discovered I really liked their sound too.
+When I finally looked them up on iTunes I discovered I liked their sound too.
 I’ve bought both albums they’ve released since, and am still waiting to see if they’ll ever make a tour stop in Pittsburgh (Stage AE, please).

 Standout Tracks: “Five Minutes to Midnight,” “Thunder,” “Up Against the Wall,” “Heels Over Head,” “Broken Man”